microsoft/openjdk-proposals/deprecate_32_bit/Deprecate_32-bit_Proposal.md

 Summary
 -------

-Deprecate the Windows x86-32 port, with the intent to remove them in a future release.
+Deprecate the Windows x86-32 port, with the intent to remove it in a future release.

 Goals
 -----